How plastics help deliver clean water

 An ongoing commitment to ensuring safe drinking water in Europe

-To find out more on the 4 Member State (4 MS) initative, in which Germany, France, the Netherlands and the UK have agreed on collaboration in the harmonization of tests for hygienic suitability of products in contact with drinking water please click here.
+Germany, France, the Netherlands, and the UK have agreed on collaboration in harmonising tests for the hygienic suitability of products in contact with drinking water.
+Find out more about the 4 Member State (4 MS) initiative.